yeskas/one-line-logger/README.md

 It's particularly useful if your log-tracking tool shows the output of console.log() on multiple lines and in inverse order (e.g. Datadog, Graylog).

-Uses serialize-error npm library to serialize non-primitive objects.
+Uses serialize-error npm library to serialize non-primitive objects w/ minor tweaks that:
+- optimize memory usage
+- don't display the "internal" fields of errors (the ones that start w/ "_")

 ## Installation